smorad/um_cisc_7026/lecture_08_recurrent.typ

 = Composite Memory
 ==
-    How do humans process temporal data? #pause
+    How do humans process temporal data/time-varying signals? #pause

     We only perceive the present #pause

     See dog $->$ photoreceptors fire $->$ neurons fire in the brain #pause

     No dog $->$ no photoreceptors fire $->$ no neurons fire #pause

+    This process only considers the present #pause

     We know there was a dog, even if we no longer see it #pause